shantelraya/kryptoLeaf/README.md

 ##### kryptoLeaf
 anime streaming website.
-we are here to serve and make sure you do not have any glitches when watching your favourite anime.
+we are here to serve and make sure you do not have any glitches or buffering when watching your favourite anime.

-#####Shantel Risper
+#####Venus Maria Luganji Ayago